 Following are the key terminologies that you should be familiar with before proceeding ahead with the article:

-- EC2 instance: Ec2 instance is like a laptop in which you can run your operating system like Linux, windows, etc.
+- EC2 instance: Ec2 instance is like a laptop or PC or any computer device in which you can run your operating system like Linux, windows, etc.

 - Ami(Amazon Machine Image): It contains the operating system which we use to launch an ec2 instance.

-- Subnet: A subnet is like a subsection of a large network.
+- Subnet: A subnet is like a subsection of a large network or in other words we may also illustrate subnet as a small sub part of a network.
 For example, we can take an analogy of the Internet service provider as a large network in our town or city and our home network as a small network.
 So in that case our home network can be considered as a subnet of our Internet service provider network.

 - Availability Zones: These are distinct locations that are engineered to be isolated from failures in other availability zones.